arangodb/docs-hugo/site/content/3.13/release-notes/version-3.12/incompatible-changes-in-3-12.md

 This also applies to expressions that are combined with logical `AND` or `OR`.
-A subquery to the right-hand side of an `AND` is effectively only executed if the expression to the left-hand side evaluates to `true`, and with an `OR`, the right-hand side is effectively only executed if the left-hand side evaluates to `false` from v3.12.1 onward.
+A subquery to the right-hand side of an `AND` is effectively only executed if the expression to the left-hand side is truthy, and with an `OR`, the right-hand side is effectively only executed if the left-hand side is falsy from v3.12.1 onward.

 ```aql
 RETURN RAND() > 0.5 && (INSERT {} INTO coll RETURN 42)[0]